 Place the Modem in a location that permits an easy view of the LED indicators on the front panel.

-The LED indicators on the front panel include the Power, Status, ADSL Link/Act, and Ethernet Link/Act.
-The ADSL and Ethernet indicators monitor link status and activity (Link/Act).
+The LED indicators on the front panel include the Power, Status, ADSL Link/Act, Ethernet Link/Act, and USB Link/Act indicators.
+The ADSL, Ethernet, and USB indicators monitor link status and activity (Link/Act).